Health Informatics Conference to Address Emerging Tech Trends

 New for 2019, instead of having just one keynote speaker, HITS will feature Kym and Ross Martin who are returning to USI to lead this year’s conference.
 They were keynote speakers in in 2016 (Kym) and 2017 (Ross).

-Kym hails from the greater Washington, D.C. area and received her bachelor of science in Business Administration degree from Bryant University while obtaining her master of Business Administration degree form the University of Connecticut.
-Martin is also a cancer survivor who is passionate about enhancing the patient experience in healthcare, and is a certified holistic nutrition consultant and fitness trainer - a busy lady!
-We were very thankful to have Kym as 2016's keynote speaker and can't wait to have her back on the campus of USI!
+Kym Martin hails from the greater Washington, D.C. area and received her bachelor of science in Business Administration degree from Bryant University and her Master of Business Administration degree from the University of Connecticut.
+She is a certified holistic nutrition consultant, fitness trainer and cancer survivor who is passionate about enhancing the patient experience in healthcare.

-Ross is the program director for Research and Transformation at CRISP, the regional health information exchange serving Maryland, the District of Columbia, West Virginia and the surrounding region.
-He has served in numerous health information technology standards development and advocacy organizations in addition to participating in the Health Information and Management Systems Society (HIMSS).
-As an accomplished vocalist, musician and writer, Dr. Martin is also president and founder of The American College of Medical Informatimusicology.
+Dr. Ross Martin is a renowned international speaker and songwriter who closed the 2017 conference with a fun and high-energy keynote.
+He is the program director for Research and Transformation at CRISP, the regional health information exchange serving Maryland, the District of Columbia, West Virginia and the surrounding region.
+As an accomplished vocalist, musician and writer, Martin is also president and founder of The American College of Medical Informatimusicology.

 “I have been speaking and writing about the transformation of healthcare through IT for more than 20 years, and Kym has been telling her story as a four-time cancer survivor as a keynote speaker since 2013,” said Ross Martin.
 “This conference represents the first time we are both speaking at the same event, and we are so excited to be able to share our story as a couple making our way through the complexities of healthcare and this human experience.
 Kym will tell you about the WHY, and I will focus on the WAY!”